tomberek/mcm/manual/ii.md

 course of a violent crime.

-  "--LSQP--W--RSQP--hen
+  "[W]hen

-charged only with an offense normally tried by summary court-martial, --LSQP--an
+charged only with an offense normally tried by summary court-martial, [an

-accused--RSQP-- shall not ordinarily be paced in confinement."
+accused] shall not ordinarily be paced in confinement."
 Article

 10.